bmlip/BmlipTeachingTools.jl/README.md

 https://plutojl.org/en/docs/packages/#updating-packages

-## Development
+## Documentation
+Read the documentation at https://bmlip.github.io/BmlipTeachingTools.jl/src/notebook.html

+## Use BmlipTeachingTools.jl in your own course!
-This package is being developed alongside the development of course materials for https://github.com/bmlip/course.
-The package uses SemVer version numbering, so you can already use this package for your own course.
+This package is being developed alongside the development of course materials for https://github.com/bmlip/course, but you can already start using this package for your own course.